-For the 2015/2016 academic year, 97 Sports Scholarships were presented by Guest Speaker, Michelle Finn, Olympic bound International Athlete.
-Both male and female athletes from 18 different sports were recipients.
-These scholarships are awarded to students who display high achievement levels, commitment and dedication to their chosen sport and very importantly, loyalty to that sport within the Institute.
 While representing both CIT and their home clubs at the highest level, many have also represented their province as well as their country.
 These Sports Scholarships provide valuable assistance to students in their quest for sporting excellence.
-It is hoped that this recognition will encourage recipients to continue to train at the levels required, to continually strive for excellence in their chosen sport and ensure further sporting success, whilst also hoping that it will act as a further encouragement for students to continue their academic studies and realise their full potential.
+It is hoped that the recognition will encourage recipients to continue to train at the levels required, to continually strive for excellence in their chosen sport and ensure further sporting success, whilst also hoping that it will act as a further encouragement for students to continue their academic studies and realise their full potential.

-Sports Scholarships Awarded -Academic Year 2015/2016
+Sports Scholarships awarded in the Academic Year 2016/2017

-- 78 CIT Sports Scholarships (40 Fresher's/Development and 38 Senior) for Athletics, Basketball, Boxing, Camogie, Football, Golf, Hockey, Horseracing, Hurling, Karate, Powerlifting, Racquetball, Rowing, Sailing, Soccer

-- 13 Munster Council GAA Scholarships
+- 66 CIT Sports Scholarships (30 Freshers/Development and 36 Senior) for Athletics, Basketball, Boxing, Camogie, Football, Golf, Hockey, Hurling, Karate, Kickboxing, Ladies Football, Orienteering, Racquetball, Rockclimbing, Rowing, Sailing, Soccer, Tae Kwon Do. - 12 Munster Council GAA Scholarships.

-- 1 Munster Rugby Scholarship

-- 2 Cobh Ramblers FC

-- 1 Cork Women's FC

-- 1 Cork City FC

-- 1 Jonathan Herlihy